Epsilon Eta: Symbols

-The Greek letters Epsilon Eta stand for Science and Morality.
-Epsilon Eta's colors are Kelly green, Navy blue, and Sky blue.
+The Greek letters Epsilon Eta stand for science and morality.
+Epsilon Eta's colors are Kelly green, navy blue, and sky blue.
 Its original emblem is a sky-blue shield edged in navy blue and decorated with a white three-pronged geometric knot entwined around an oak tree.
 A later variation of the emblem features a light green shield with a dark green emblem of leaf veins on the right half and an overlaying tree in dark green across the center.

+Epsilon Eta's pillars are volunteerism, sustainability, professional development, social, and diversity, equity, and inclusion.

 Membership

 Membership to Epsilon Eta is not limited by major but initiates must be interested in the environmental field.
 The fraternity's members are divided into regular, associate, and alumni.
 Associate members are undergraduates who fail to meet the GPA or service hour requirements.
 Regular members and alumni may wear the fraternity's insignia.

-Instead of "Bigs" and "Littles" like traditional Greek Life, some Epsilon Eta chapters use the terms "Oaks" and "Saplings".

 Chapters

-Following are the collegiate chapters of Epsilon Eta.
-Active chapters are indicated in bold.
-Inactive chapters are indicated in italic.
+Following are the chapters of Epsilon Eta, with active chapters indicated in bold and inactive chapters in italics.